 How do I get ready for pacemaker insertion?

-Your healthcare provider will explain the procedure to you.
-He or she will ask if
+Your healthcare provider will explain the procedure to you and ask if you have any

 You will be asked to sign a consent form.
 This gives your permission to do the procedure.